grafana/metrictank/docs/tools.md

     	the window factor be used when creating the metric table schema (default 20)
 Notes:
  * Using `*` as metric-selector may bring down your cassandra.
 Especially chunk-summary ignores from/to and queries all data.
-   With great power comes great responsability
+   With great power comes great responsibility
  * points that are not in the `from <= ts < to` range, are prefixed with `-`.
 In range has prefix of '>`
  * When using chunk-summary, if there's data that should have been expired by cassandra, but for some reason didn't, we won't see or report it
  * Doesn't automatically return data for aggregated series.
 It's up to you to query for id_<rollup>_<span> when appropriate